-Katri works in global health and international development, and is a mom of four children.
+Katri has worked in global health and international development for close to 20 years, and is a mom of four children.
 She is driven in her work to ensure that all people can live healthy lives, equity becomes a reality, and the power of partnerships is leveraged for more impact.

-Katri has worked in international development for over 15 years, most recently at the World Bank, where she headed External Relations for the Global Financing Facility for Women, Children and Adolescents (GFF) and worked in External Relations at the World Bank’s office for Germany, Austria, and Switzerland.
-She previously worked at Save the Children, a non-governmental organisation that works in 120 countries, where she headed global advocacy, policy and campaigning.
+Katri currently works at the German Federal Ministry of Health on global health, focusing in particular on Germany’s G7 Presidency in 2022, G20, and the Ministry’s partnerships with non-state actors.
+She previously worked at the World Bank, where she was a member of the leadership team, heading External Relations (governance, fundraising, partnerships and communications) for the Global Financing Facility for Women, Children and Adolescents (GFF) and worked in External Relations at the World Bank’s office for Germany, Austria and Switzerland.
+She has also worked for Save the Children, a non-governmental organisation that works in 120 countries, where she as a member of the global executive leadership team headed global advocacy, policy and campaigning.

 This blog and its content is personal, and does not reflect positions of any employers.